1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 This tracklist (maybe the previous one) could correspond to the time 2Pac announced his new solo album in an interview with Sway (after that he would have announced the planned title, "100% Black Gold" or "Euthanasia" with Outlawz).

-We could think that at the exact time of Sway interview, 2Pac announcing an all "positive" album, maybe he was thinking to remove "Hit 'Em Up" and to save it for Outlawz new project.
+We could think that at the exact time of Sway interview, 2Pac announcing an all "positive" album, it is not impossible that he was thinking to save "Hit 'Em Up" for Outlawz new project...

 8. c.
 16-24 of April.
 "100% Black Gold".

 "Made Niggaz" known version has probably just been recorded.
-So we are circa the 23rd of April (or the 15-16th of April but at that time it could only the early "Criminal Timez" version, probably without Outlawz).
-"Changed Man" is dropped again, but this time it is for good, probably because 2Pac decided to drop all songs with him (it could be the time Johnny J produced a remix of "There U Go" without Syke).
+So we are circa the 23rd of April (or the 15-16th of April but at that time it could only the early "Criminal Timez" version, maybe without Outlawz).
+"Changed Man" is dropped again, but this time for good.

-The name of Nutt-So is biffed from "Wordz 2 My First Born" features (so 2Pac finally wanted the solo version and keep the Nutt-So version for the soundtrack like it is noted in All New Heat tracklist).
-Maybe 2Pac chose to have less featurings.
+The name of Nutt-So is biffed from "Wordz 2 My First Born" feature (so 2Pac finally switched the versions version and kept the Nutt-So version for the soundtrack like it is noted in All New Heat tracklist).
+2Pac eventually made that choice to have less featurings.

 We are very close to the end of that solo project...